-Once you know you’re leaving, don’t tell anyone else until your boss knows.
+Once you know you are leaving, don’t tell anyone else until your boss knows.
 Even if you think you can trust your colleagues, office gossip is inevitable and these things always seem to have a way of getting out.

-Your line manager will be much happier to hear that you’ve decided to leave directly from you, rather than hearing it through the grapevine before you’ve had a chance to tell them.
+Your Line Manager will be much happier to hear that you have decided to leave directly from you, rather than hearing it through the grapevine before you have had a chance to tell them.

-Finlay Jude and Associates are here to support you, work with your consultant we can help.
-It can be an uncomfortable conversation to have, but once you’ve decided to leave, it’s going to have to happen at some point.
+Finlay Jude and Associates Ltd are here to support you,.
+Work with your Consultant, we can help.
+It can be an uncomfortable conversation to have, but once you have decided to leave, it’s going to have to happen at some point.
 Don’t put off handing your notice in, get the ball rolling as soon as you can.

 During the conversation with your boss, be sure to stay strong!
 It’s difficult for any boss to hear that a member of their staff wants to leave, particularly because they now have to find a replacement for your position.